linux-remote/linux-remote/README.md

 **Step 5:** `node init`

 It will generate config.js, and set permission.
-For The Security, The website can only start up by yourself or root.
+For The Security, The website can only start up by root.